zulip/zulip/docs/testing/testing-with-casper.md

 tests (below) if you get stuck, since the advice on how to write correct Casper selectors will likely be relevant.

-This is a pain to setup with Vagrant because port `7777` and `9981` aren't forwarded to the host by default, but can be pretty useful in rare difficult cases.
+This is a pain to set up with Vagrant because port `7777` and `9981` aren't forwarded to the host by default, but can be pretty useful in rare difficult cases.